tollfu/Toronto-Urban-Mobility-Analysis/README.md

 ## Results

-[INSERT NUMBER] high-bicycle-demand intersections were identified for further infrastructure review.
+43 high-bicycle-demand intersections were identified for further infrastructure review.

 The strongest candidates combine: